Spine - 2026-05-15 - Journal Article; Randomized Controlled Trial; Comparative Study

 Key Takeaway

-ABM/P-15 as bone graft extender in uninstrumented posterolateral fusion for degenerative spondylolisthesis reduced 10-year reoperation rate to 18% versus 43% with allograft (P=0.024), achieving cost dominance with 20% lower total healthcare costs.
+ABM/P-15 as bone graft extender in uninstrumented posterolateral fusion for degenerative spondylolisthesis reduced 10-year reoperation rate to 18% versus 43% with allograft (P=0.024), achieving cost dominance.

 Summary Depth